robinwyeo/robinwyeo.github.io/_pages/about.md

 Research Background
 ======

 **PhD in genetics with extensive genomics and bioinformatics experience including next-generation sequencing analysis and machine learning/deep learning expertise.
 15+ years of research experience including molecular biology and genetic manipulation in numerous _in vitro_ and _in vivo_ systems.
 Expert in CRISPR-Cas systems and their therapeutic applications.
 Strong independent and collaborative publication record in both primary research and scientific literature reviews.
-Passionate about genome editing, aging biology, epigenetics, and neuroscience.**
+Passionate about genome editing, aging biology, epigenetics, neuroscience, and computational protein engineering.**

 ## Engineering CRISPR-Cas Systems for Epigenetic Regulation